 Moving away from the waterways there are a couple of monuments and buildings of note to visit in the town.
 These include the Chateau de Trousse-Barriere, an imposing 19th century castle in red-brick with ornate balconies, now used for occasional exhibitions.
-See also the town hall in the centre of Briare (next to the tourist office), a modest castle that was much modified in the 18th century.
+See also the town hall in the town centre (next to the tourist office of Briare), a modest castle that was much modified in the 18th century.

 The 19th century Church of Saint-Etienne in Briare was built on the site of an earlier church and combines elements taken from both byzantine and gothic styles of architecture.
 It has some decorative elements of note on the facade above and below the large rose window, made using the highly reputed local ceramics (historically an important local industry for Briare).

 There is also a small tourist train that is another relaxing way to explore Briare.

 If you are able to visit Briare in late spring - summer you will also notice the number of flowers in Briare - it is a 4* ville fleurie (the highest rating awarded).

 Friday morning is weekly market day in Briare, and is held in the large open area next to the Church of Saint-Etienne.

 Although this is not the most visited part of France there are some interesting attractions not too far away from Briare.
 Thes include the efforts to build a castle using only techniques available in medieval times at Guedelon, about 40 kilometres east of the town, and the chance to sample the famous wines of the region around Sancerre, a similar distance south of here.